microsoft/rust-for-dotnet-devs/README.md

 # Rust for .NET Developers

-The document source can be found in the file `rust-for-dotnet-dev.md`.
+The document sources can be found in the `src` directory.